 In the second stage, one establishes in an objective way the technical problem to be solved.
 To do this one studies the application (or the patent), the closest prior art and the difference (also called "the distinguishing feature(s)" of the claimed invention) in terms of features (either structural or functional) between the claimed invention and the closest prior art, identifies the technical effect resulting from the distinguishing features, and then formulates the technical problem.

-Features which cannot be seen to make any contribution, either independently or in combination with other features, to the technical character of an invention are not relevant for assessing inventive step (see T 641/00).
-Such a situation can occur for instance if a feature only contributes to the solution of a non-technical problem, for instance a problem in a field excluded from patentability (see T 931/95).
-For the treatment of claims comprising technical and non-technical aspects see G‑VII, 5.4.
+Features which cannot be seen to make any contribution, either independently or in combination with other features, to the technical character of an invention are not relevant for assessing inventive step cannot support the presence of an inventive step (see T 641/00).
+Such a situation can occur for instance if a feature only contributes to the solution of a non-technical problem, for instance a problem in a field excluded from patentability (see T 931/95 G‑II, 3 and sub-sections).
+For the treatment of claims comprising technical and non-technical aspects features, see G‑VII, 5.4.

 In the context of the problem-and-solution approach, the technical problem means the aim and task of modifying or adapting the closest prior art to provide the technical effects that the invention provides over the closest prior art.
 The technical problem thus defined is often referred to as the "objective technical problem".